pgbio99/To-study-DNA-length-and-calculating-GC-AT-content-/README.md

 The second file has a slightly different Python script used to calculate AT and pyrimidine content.
 A DNA sequence is chosen from the Y chromosome (mouse), then its FASTA file is downloaded, and the same steps are followed as for the former one.

+# To study DNA reverse complement
+In this file, a random DNA sequence is provided manually, and a reverse DNA sequence is studied.
+After it, a complementary reverse DNA sequence is generated.